joshwallerr/ForumScout-API/README.md

 # ForumScout API Documentation

-Welcome to the ForumScout API documentation.
-This guide explains how to integrate with our API, manage your API key, and understand usage limits and billing.
+This guide explains how to integrate with the ForumScout API, manage your API key, and understand usage limits and billing.

 ## Table of Contents